Programming-Project-2021-22/programming-project-2021-22.github.io/contents/3-git/7-remotes.md

 ## Exercise

-1. Log in to GitLab or GitHub
+1. Log in to GitHub
 2. Create a repository
 3. Clone it in your computer
 4. Create a local branch and publish in the remote repo